raphael-group/netmix/README.md

 See `LICENSE` for license information.

 ### Citation
-If you use NetMix in your work, then please cite the following manuscript.
+If you use NetMix in your work, then please cite the following [manuscript](https://www.biorxiv.org/content/10.1101/2020.01.18.911438v1).

 > M.A.
 Reyna*, U. Chitra*, R. Elyanow, B.J.
 Raphael.
 NetMix: A network-structured mixture model for reducing bias in the identification of altered subnetworks.
-In submission.
+RECOMB 2020.